jnozzi/cocoadev.com/markdown/NSCoder.md

 From Apple's docs:

 *
-The implementation for the concrete subclass General/NSUnarchiver returns an object that is retained by the unarchiver and is released when the unarchiver is deallocated.
+The implementation for the concrete subclass NSUnarchiver returns an object that is retained by the unarchiver and is released when the unarchiver is deallocated.
 Therefore, you must retain the returned object before releasing the unarchiver.
-General/NSKeyedUnarchiver�s implementation, however, returns an autoreleased object, so its life is the same as the current autorelease pool instead of the keyed unarchiver.
+NSKeyedUnarchiver�s implementation, however, returns an autoreleased object, so its life is the same as the current autorelease pool instead of the keyed unarchiver.
 *

 ----

-NB: 1- In case the super-class doesn't implement the General/NSCoding protocol, the super-class still requires to initialize its instance variables, hence why you need to do if(self = [super init]) in your own -initWithCoder:.
+NB: 1- In case the super-class doesn't implement the NSCoding protocol, the super-class still requires to initialize its instance variables, hence why you need to do if(self = [super init]) in your own -initWithCoder:.
 2- The init message to send to super is usually the super-class designated initializer.
-In case of General/NSObject it is -init.
+In case of NSObject it is -init.
  Pour participer   maintiennent numéro, vous aurez  peuvent avoir  compte  opérateur d'identification  (code RIO ) [http://obtenir-rio.info numéro rio].
 Vous obtiendrez  pour  par  contacter   du serveur ou du service à la clientèle  satisfaction client  du  vieille fournisseur  [http://obtenir-rio.info/rio-bouygues numero rio bouygues] .
 Vous ne  mai   obtenir  un SMS avec votre .
 Avec votre  [http://obtenir-rio.info/rio-orange code rio orange], alors  vous êtes capable d'  vers le  offre de  de son   en orange orange .